 8. Clip the monofilament thread tail close to the top of the block.
 Turn the block over, give a quick tug on the bobbin thread and clip the bobbin thread leaving about a 1/2" thread tail.

-Tying off with micro-stitching (SL=.5, SW=0) is a technique borrowed from machine quilting.
-These micro stitches hold nicely.
+Tying off with micro-stitching is a technique borrowed from machine quilting.
+They do hold nicely.

 When applique quilts are quilted, typically every shape is quilted around for emphasis.
 This quilting will further hide the micro stitching.